cloudchacho/hedwig-python/docs/usage.rst

 Callbacks
 +++++++++

-Callbacks are simple python functions that accept a single argument of type ``hedwig.Message`` -
+Callbacks are simple python functions that accept a single argument of type ``hedwig.models.Message`` -

 .. code:: python

-   def send_email(message: hedwig.Message) -> None:
+   def send_email(message: hedwig.models.Message) -> None:
        # send email

-You can access the data dict using ``message.data`` as well as custom headers using ``message.headers`` and other metadata fields as described in the API docs: :meth:`hedwig.Message`.
+You can access the data dict using ``message.data`` as well as custom headers using ``message.headers`` and other metadata fields as described in the API docs: :meth:`hedwig.models.Message`.

 Publisher
 +++++++++